 FOR IMMEDIATE RELEASE

-Today and every day, we acknowledge the land we are on.
-This land is the traditional territory of the Anishinaabek, which include the Odawa, Ojibwe, and Pottawatomi Nations, collectively known as the Three Fires Confederacy.
-The local bands consist of the Chippewa Tri-Council, who are made up of Beausoleil First Nation, Georgina Island First Nation and Rama First Nation.
-We would also like to acknowledge the Wendat Nation (Huron) who occupied these lands prior to the middle of the 17th century.
-We also recognize the enduring presence of all First Nations, Métis and the Inuit peoples.
+We acknowledge the traditional territory of the Anishinaabeg people, which include the Odawa, Ojibwe, and Pottawatomi Nations collectively known as the Three Fires Confederacy.
+The local bands consist of the Chippewa Tri-Council, who are made up of Beausoleil First Nation, Georgina Island First Nation, and Rama First Nation.
+We also acknowledge the Wendat Nation (Huron) who occupied these lands prior to the middle of the 17th century.
+We are dedicated to honouring Indigenous history and culture and recognize the enduring presence of Indigenous peoples on this land.
+We are committed to moving forward in the spirit of reconciliation and respect with all First Nations, Métis, and Inuit People.

 37 Mulcaster Street